Dynamic Glucose Management: Thriving With CGM

 • T: Ten minutes of activity after eating

-• Prevent Lows — MATCH
+• Prevent lows — MATCH

 • M: Measure weight to calculate hypo treatment